Australian cricket team in the West Indies in 2025: Squads

-Australia ruled Steve Smith out of the first Test due to a finger injury he got while dropping a catch in the 2025 ICC World Test Championship final.
+Australia ruled Steve Smith out of the first Test due to a finger injury he got while dropping a catch in the 2025 World Test Championship final.
 Australia also named Brendan Doggett as a travelling reserve for the Test series.
 On 15 June, Doggett was ruled out of the Test series due to a hip injury, with Sean Abbott named as his replacement.
 On June 20th, it was confirmed that Marnus Labuschagne had been left out of the squad for the first Test against the West Indies, while Steven Smith had been sidelined due to injury.
 Sam Konstas and Josh Inglis were named as their replacements.
 On 12 July, Spencer Johnson and Josh Hazlewood were withdrawals from the T20I squad, with Xavier Bartlett and Jake Fraser-McGurk named as their replacements.
 On 20 July, Matthew Short was ruled out of the T20I series due to a side strain.

 On 28 July, Evin Lewis was ruled out of the fifth T20I due to injury, Keacy Carty named as his replacement.